Frequently Asked Questions

 What is the allied travel professional application process?

-- Submit discipline-specific licenses, certifications, and immunization records
+- Submit discipline-specific licenses, certifications, and immunization records.

 Can allied travel professionals choose where they work?